MJRasicci/Tailwind.MSBuild/README.md

 ### Basic Use

-Once installed, you can customize Tailwind by modifying the `tailwind.config.js` and `tailwind.input.css` files in your configuration directory which defaults to `$(MSBuildProjectDirectory)\Properties\`.
-If the directory or either file does not exist, a default configuration including postcss will be initialized for you the next time you build your project.
+Once installed, you can customize Tailwind by modifying the `tailwind.input.css` files in your configuration directory which defaults to `$(MSBuildProjectDirectory)\Properties\`.
+If the directory or file does not exist, a default configuration will be initialized for you the next time you build your project.
+By default this file will add your project directory as a source path for Tailwind to scan for class names.
 For detailed instructions on configuring Tailwind CSS, see the official [Configuration][tailwind-docs] guide.

 Each time you build your project, a css file will be generated at `$(MSBuildProjectDirectory)\wwwroot\css\tailwind.css`.
 You can also customize your input and output file paths.
 For example, to set your input file to "src/styles/tailwind.css" and your output file to "wwwroot/css/tailwind.css", you can add the following to your .csproj file: